| |

-Among the different types of interior design and decorating books, I'll give most of the typical coffee table books a wide berth – the kind with lavish double-page photographs that show where Mr. So-and-so, the famous Italian architect, and his aristocratic wife "get away from it all".
+I'm not into coffee table books (you know, the kind with lavish photo spreads that show where some Italian industrialist and his aristocratic wife "get away from it all".)

 Not that there's anything wrong with this type of interior decorating book.
 Visually, they're often stunning, and if you're good at translating that inspiration into your own home, then you can get a lot of mileage out of them.

-But books about 'dream retreats' don't show you how to achieve the 'old French castle' or 'New York loft' look without actually buying your own château or NYC loft first.
+But home design books about 'dream retreats' don't usually show you how to achieve the 'old French castle' or 'New York loft' look without actually buying your own château or NYC loft first.

 First up, Terence Conran.
-(Actually, he's Sir Terence Conran, having been made a Knight of the British Empire by Her Majesty in 1983.
-You can download a free 80-page booklet about the designer-restaurateur-entrepreneur's success story here.)
+(Actually, he's Sir Terence Conran, having been made a Knight of the British Empire by Her Majesty the Queen in 1983.)

-My guess is that pretty much any interior decorating book that's sold under Conran's name would be worth buying – particularly the ones you can now get second-hand, for silly money, at amazon.com.
+Pretty much any interior decorating book Conran has lent his name to is likely worth buying - particularly the ones you can now get second-hand, for silly money, at amazon.com.

 The five 'Conran' books in my library all contain sections on

-- different styles and looks to get your inspiration from
+• different home decorating styles and looks to get your inspiration from

-Terence Conran, The Essential House Book: Getting Back to Basics (London & NY 1994)
+Terence Conran, The Essential House Book: Getting Back to Basics (London & NY 1994 - pictured right)

 As the title suggests, this interior decorating book covers all aspects of a house – designing and decorating your living spaces as well as utilities, safety issues, and troubleshooting tips.